Best Compound Exercises – Introduction

 6. Lunges –

-Squats are undeniably one of the best leg exercises you can do, but lunges come a close second.
+Squats are undeniably one of the best exercises you can do for your leg muscles, but lunges come a close second.
 They work one leg at a time, which means they’re useful for identifying and fixing left to right strength imbalances.
 Because lunges involve more balance than squats, make sure you practice this exercise before adding weight.
 Losing your balance with a barbell on your back could lead to injury!

 As for squats, hold a barbell across your upper back.
 Stand with your feet together.
 Take a large step forward, bend your legs, and lower your back knee down to just above the floor.
 Make sure your front shin remains vertical.
 Push off your front leg to return to your starting position.
 Do another rep on the other leg and continue alternating sides for the duration of your set.